influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

     PUBLIC_URL=http://localhost:8888
     ```

-    Note: If you’ve additionally configured TLS/SSL security for Chronograf,
+    Note: If you’ve configured TLS/SSL, modify the `PUBLIC_URL` to ensure you're using HTTPS.
-    you will need to modify the protocol to make sure you have https:// protocol (not http://).

 #### Configure Chronograf to use any OAuth 2.0 provider